New Horizons: Flyby details

+On July 14, 2015, at 11:50 UTC, New Horizons made its closest approach to Pluto, passing within 12,500 km (7,800 mi) at a speed of 13.78 km/s (49,600 km/h; 30,800 mph), while also coming as close as 28,800 km (17,900 mi) to Charon.
+Starting 3.2 days prior, the spacecraft mapped Pluto and Charon with 40 km (25 mi) resolution, enabling coverage of all sides.
+Close-range imaging was conducted twice daily to monitor for surface changes, such as snowfall or cryovolcanism.
+During the flyby, LORRI captured images with up to 50 m (160 ft) resolution, MVIC created four-color global maps at 1.6 km (1 mi) resolution, and LEISA obtained near-infrared hyperspectral maps at resolutions ranging from 7 km/px (4.3 mi/px) globally to 0.6 km/px (0.37 mi/px) for selected areas.

 Meanwhile, Alice characterized the atmosphere, both by emissions of atmospheric molecules (airglow), and by dimming of background stars as they pass behind Pluto (occultation).
 During and after closest approach, SWAP and PEPSSI sampled the high atmosphere and its effects on the solar wind.
 VBSDC searched for dust, inferring meteoroid collision rates and any invisible rings.
 REX performed active and passive radio science.
 The communications dish on Earth measured the disappearance and reappearance of the radio occultation signal as the probe flew by behind Pluto.
 The results resolved Pluto's diameter (by their timing) and atmospheric density and composition (by their weakening and strengthening pattern).
 (Alice can perform similar occultations, using sunlight instead of radio beacons.)
 Previous missions had the spacecraft transmit through the atmosphere, to Earth ("downlink").
 Pluto's mass and mass distribution were evaluated by the gravitational tug on the spacecraft.
 As the spacecraft speeds up and slows down, the radio signal exhibited a Doppler shift.
 The Doppler shift was measured by comparison with the ultrastable oscillator in the communications electronics.

 Reflected sunlight from Charon allowed some imaging observations of the nightside.
 Backlighting by the Sun gave an opportunity to highlight any rings or atmospheric hazes.
 REX performed radiometry of the nightside.